 Christmas decorations

-A Christmas tree with tinsel, plus a curious pet can spell trouble.
+A Christmas tree with tinsel and a curious pet can spell trouble.
 Make sure your tree is well-secured, and try to place the decorations above paw height.
 Using strings to hang decorations instead of hooks can help, as hooks can easily become dislodged.
 If possible, use non-breakable ornaments.

-Humans may enjoy chocolate, but it contains theobromine, a chemical that can be deadly to both cats and dogs.
-And while it may be tempting to feed Fido or Fifi human food under the table, the best thing you can do for your pet is to keep them on their regular diet.
+Food: Humans may enjoy chocolate, but it contains theobromine, a chemical that can be deadly to cats and dogs.
+While it may be tempting to feed your doggo human food under the table, the best thing you can do for your pet is to keep them on their regular diet, as high-fat foods can cause pancreatitis, etc. Additionally, Xylitol an artificial sweetener found in products such as gum, candy, and mints, is often fatal if ingested by your pet.

 Poisonous plants

 A number of holiday plants are poisonous to animals.
 This includes mistletoe, holly, ornamental pepper and Christmas rose.
 Be sure these plants stay out of the reach of pets — especially birds.
 Contrary to popular belief, Poinsettias are not poisonous to pets or people.
-However, some pets may have a sensitivity.
+It may be better to avoid them, though, as they can irritate the tongue and stomach when consumed and occasionally cause vomiting as well.

 Toy watch